COSC3020/isomorphism-nodes-connectivity-ross223/README.md

 Proof by contradiction:

 Assume that two completely connected grpahs A and B, with the same number of nodes, are not isomorphic.
-This means that there exists an edge from some nodes n_0 to n_1 in A such that the same nodes n_0 and n_1 in B do not have an edge.
+This means that there is not a bijection between the nodes of A and B such that each node is still connected to every other, by the definition.

-This means that the graph is not completely connected as it does not have edges between all nodes in the graph.
+By the definition of completely connected each node in A is connected to each other, and each node in B is connected similarly.

+This means that there is a bijection between A and B as for each node in A, there is a node in B that is connected to the same number of nodes.

-A graph cannot be both completely connected and not completely connected at the same time, as this is a contradiction.
+A relationship cannot be both a bijection and not a bijection as this is a contradition.

 Therefore, if a graph is completely connected with the same number of nodes, it has to be isomorphic by contradiction.